 While curate at the parish church of St. Mary's from 1641 to 1660, Richard Baxter wrote The Saints' Everlasting Rest and The Reformed Pastor and under his influence Dissent became well established in the town, with Independent and later Unitarian congregations claiming descent from his tradition.
 In the 18th century the town became a centre for the manufacture of carpets, worsted and silk.

 Methodism was late arriving in northern Worcestershire, despite an invitation as early as October 1739 from Joseph Williams of Kidderminster, who had met Charles Wesley in Bristol.
 The Countess of Huntingdon's Connexion chapel in Mill Street was opened in 1774, possibly by the Countess herself.
 John Wesley often passed through the area without mentioning the town, though a severe nose bleed obliged him to spend the night at nearby Broadwaters on 27 August 1760.
 His first recorded visit to Kidderminster was on 13 March 1771, when he 'had the pleasure of spending an hour ... with that good man, Mr. Fawcett'.
-The Rev. Benjamin Fawcett became the minister of the Old Meeting in 1745 and may have been one reason why Wesley did not preach in the town until after his death in 1780.
+The Rev. Benjamin Fawcett, had been one of Doddridge's students at Northampton and was the minister of the Old Meeting, Kidderminster for 35 years and may have been one reason why Wesley did not preach in the town until after his death in 1780.
 On 16 May 1781 he preached in the Old Meeting.
 His first overnight stay was on 22 March 1782, when he preached in the evening and at seven next morning, despite intense cold and heavy snow.
 The WM society may date from about this time, since a gentleman who died in 1804 was said to have been a member for twenty years.

 In 1818 a few remaining members of Lady Huntingdon's Connexion united with seceders from the Old Meeting and in 1820 built a new chapel in Dudley Street, not far from the present Trinity Methodist Centre.
 When the proximity of a tannery made this site difficult, Park Street chapel was opened in 1896 in a developing housing area on the west side of the town.
 Dudley Street was sold to the Salvation Army, who began their work in the town there.
 After a fire in 1971, the Army eventually moved in 1978 into the redundant St. James chapel of ease on Jerusalem Walk.
 In 1920 the remaining members at Park Street joined Baxter Congregational church and their chapel was sold to the Mormons, who in turn sold it to the Red Cross in 1983.